bjornosal/bjornosal/README.md

 I like making things.

+### Leike - www.leike.no

+Map of crowdsourced data for activities nearby.

-### Spill med mormor - www.spillmedmormor.no
+### Spill med mormor - www.spillmedmormor.no [decommissioned]

 A simple page for videochatting and playing chess.
 Made as a christmas present for my grandma during the covid pandemic.

-### Leike - www.leike.no

-A page with crowdsourced data for things like table tennis, playgrounds and lots more.